-Corequisite: HOSP 1023

-Principles, techniques, and theories of food production as related to the professional kitchen with added emphasis on creative presentation.
+Corequisite: HOSP 1022 or administrative approval Principles, techniques, and theories of food production as related to the professional kitchen with added emphasis on creative presentation.
 Reinforces a variety of cooking methods and techniques as well as sanitation and safety principles using commercial food production tools and equipment.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Consult advisor for more information regarding transferability.